 “I have treated women who were forced into prostitution, kidnapped and raped for months,” said midwife Liza Ramlow.
 The International Organization of Migration (IOM) has reported a nearly 600 percent increase in potential sex trafficking victims arriving in Italy by sea between 2014 and 2017, with most victims arriving from Nigeria.
 Of the more than 11,000 Nigerian girls and women who arrived in Italy in 2016, the IOM estimates that roughly 80 percent are likely to be victims of trafficking.

 In July 2016, MSF began providing vital medical care to those detained in Libya, where migrants and refugees are repeatedly victimized by security forces, militias, smuggling networks, and criminal gangs.
 Our teams run mobile clinics in a number of migrant detention centers in and around Tripoli.
-In 2016 alone, we carried out 7,145 medical consultations.
+In 2017, we carried out more than 17,000 medical consultations in Tripoli alone.

 MSF has also launched mental health care projects in reception centers around Italy, where teams of cultural mediators and psychologists screen and provide care to asylum seekers.
 In Rome, our rehabilitation center for torture survivors uses a multidisciplinary approach, including medical and psychological services, physiotherapy, and social and legal assistance.